 Low sound quality of high frequencies is often accompanied by the “sandy”, dirty sound of violins and cymbals, as well as the overly highlighted sibilants (whistling sounds in voice parts, like “s”, “sh”, and so on).
-If you use such systems for vocal mixing, you will have a hard time evaluating your work.
+If you use such systems for mixing and mastering rap vocals, you will have a hard time evaluating your work.

 Cymbals distort the whole soundstage with the slaps resembling explosions of a strange white noise.
 Their right sound must have a certain delicacy, texture and tone.
 A good sound means a balanced combination of high frequencies with music, in which they don’t attract attention.
 As a mastering engineer, you have to be careful if you notice that monitors pair play high frequencies as a separate part of music.